neuromodulation/py_neuromodulation/docs/source/usage.rst

 Kalman filtering
 """"""""""""""""

-**kalman_filter** can be enabled for all oscillatory features and is motivated by filtering estimated band power features using the white noise acceleration model (see `"Improved detection of Parkinsonian resting tremor with feature engineering and Kalman filtering" <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6927801/>`_ Yao et al 19) for a great reference.
+**kalman_filter** can be enabled for all oscillatory features and is motivated by filtering estimated band power features using the white noise acceleration model
+(see `"Improved detection of Parkinsonian resting tremor with feature engineering and Kalman filtering" <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6927801/>`_ Yao et al 19).
 The white noise acceleration model get's specified by the :math:`T_p` prediction interval (Hz), and the process noise is then defined by :math:`\sigma_w` and :math:`\sigma_v`:

 .. math::

   Q = \begin{bmatrix} \sigma_w^2 \frac{T_p^{3}}{3} & \sigma_w^2 \frac{T_p^2}{2}\\
      \sigma_w^2 \frac{T_p^2}{3} & \sigma_w^2T_p\ \end{bmatrix}

 The settings can be specified as follows: